Last Reviewed: 01 Jan 2022

 It is helpful to separate the person from the eating disorder.
 This emphasises that it is the eating disorder that is the problem, not the person living with it.

 An eating disorder can be a very strong driving force that can cause a person to behave in ways that are not usual for them.
-This may involve secrecy and lying, aggression, frustration and anger.
+This may involve secrecy and lying, and even aggression, frustration and anger.
 This may also involve self-destructive behaviours that are seemingly irrational, such as a refusal to eat and compulsive exercise.
 This can be difficult to understand for both the person with the eating disorder and their loved ones.

 It may be tricky at times to see the difference between your loved one and the eating disorder.
 Separating the person from the eating disorder can help you to see the eating disorder as having a separate voice and thinking pattern to your loved one.
 This will help your loved one to feel that the eating disorder is the problem and will provide relief that they are not the problem.
 This helps to remove feelings of blame, guilt and shame, and means your loved one may be more open to confide in you about what is happening for them.